op-amp/python-cheatsheets/py-File.md

 **Combination**

-`os.path.join(path, *paths)` returns the concatenation of path and any members of paths with exactly one separator following each non-empty part except the last.
+`os.path.join(path, *paths)` returns the concatenation of _path_ and any members of _paths_ with exactly one separator following each non-empty part except the last.

 **Components**

-1. `os.path.dirname(path)` returns a string of everything that comes before the last slash in path;
+1. `os.path.dirname(path)` returns a string of everything that comes before the last slash in _path_;
-2. `os.path.basename(path)` returns a string of everything that comes after the last slash in path.
+2. `os.path.basename(path)` returns a string of everything that comes after the last slash in _path_.
-3. `os.path.split(path)` splits the path into everything leading up the last without trailing slashes, and the last pathname component;
+3. `os.path.split(path)` splits _path_ into everything leading up the last without trailing slashes, and the last pathname component;
-4. `os.path.splitdrive(path)` splits the path into the drive, and everything following up the drive;
+4. `os.path.splitdrive(path)` splits _path_ into the drive, and everything following up the drive;
-5. `os.path.splitext(path)` splits the path into everything leading up the extention, and the file extension.
+5. `os.path.splitext(path)` splits _path_ into everything leading up the extention, and the file extension.

 **Home path**